open-xchange/appsuite-middleware/documentation/components/Advertisement.md

     -c,--clean                   If set the clt only removes configurations of resellers which doesn't exist any more.
     -h,--help                    Prints a help text
-    -i,--inlcudePreviews         If set the clt also removes preview configurations.
+    -i,--includePreviews         If set the clt also removes preview configurations.
 This is only applicable in
                                  case the argument 'clean' is used.
     -P,--adminpass <arg>         Admin password